PA

 Solution

 To find the probability that Magdalena's mom likes a sandwich made from random ingredients, the number of favorable outcomes needs to be divided by the total number of outcomes.
-Magdalena's mom prefers white bread.
+Her mom prefers white bread.

-Tree diagram listing all the possible options that can be made using wite and rye bread; roast beef, ham, and turkey; and american, swizz, and provolone cheese.
+Tree diagram listing all the possible options that can be made using wite and rye bread; roast beef, ham, and turkey; and american, swiss, and provolone cheese.
 Highlight on white bread followed by roast beef and turkey options.

-Tree diagram listing all the possible options that can be made using wite and rye bread; roast beef, ham, and turkey; and american, swizz, and provolone cheese.
+Tree diagram listing all the possible options that can be made using wite and rye bread; roast beef, ham, and turkey; and american, swiss, and provolone cheese.
 Highlight on white bread followed by roast beef provolone, and turkey provolone.

 There are favorable outcomes out of the possible outcomes.
-Find the probability by doing the division.
+To find the probability of making a sandwich that Magdalena's mom will enjoy, divide the number of favorable outcomes by the total number of possible outcomes.

-Notice that the above fraction can be simplified.
+Notice that this fraction can be simplified.

 Discussion